thegodone/molds-branch/trunk/doc/README.txt

       "line_search_times" means the times of line-search trials.
       The default value of the "line_search_times" is 50.
+      This parameter have no effect if method is "bfgs".

       "steep_step" means the number of steps of the steepest descent.
       The default value of the "steep_step" is 50.